๐Ÿซถ๐ŸฝPsychology of Language

 Why This Matters

-Language is one of the most complex cognitive abilities humans possess, and the AP Psychology exam expects you to understand not just what language is, but how it works at multiple levels.
-You're being tested on your ability to distinguish between the building blocks of language (phonemes, morphemes) and the rule systems that govern them (phonology, morphology, syntax).
-These distinctions matter because they connect to broader themes in cognition—how we process information, store knowledge in memory, and use context to interpret meaning.
+Language is one of the most complex cognitive abilities humans possess, and understanding it in a psychology context means knowing not just what language is, but how it works at multiple levels.
+You need to distinguish between the building blocks of language (phonemes, morphemes) and the rule systems that govern them (phonology, morphology, syntax).
+These distinctions connect to broader themes in cognition: how we process information, store knowledge in memory, and use context to interpret meaning.

 Sound-Based Components

 Language begins with sound.
-These components focus on the basic acoustic units of language and the rules that govern how those sounds function within a linguistic system.
+These components focus on the basic acoustic units of language and the rules governing how those sounds function within a linguistic system.

 Phonemes